NHSDigital/integration-adaptor-nhais/OPERATING.md

 **Azure Cosmos DB Tips**

-Follow Azure documentation on Cosmos DB's API for MongoDB
+Follow Azure documentation on Cosmos DB's API for MongoDB.

 ## Database Collections

 The default database name is `nhais` but this can be changed through an environment variable.
-Each deployment of the adaptor MUST have its own database, but multiple database could be hosted by a single cluster.
+Each deployment of the adaptor MUST have its own database, but multiple databases could be hosted on a single cluster.
 The collection names used by the adaptor cannot be changed.

-### Outbound Sequence Ids
+### Outbound Sequence IDs

 Tracks the sequence numbers used to "link" a GP and to HA using EDIFACT messaging.
 See [Linking a GP Practice to an NHAIS system](#linking-a-gp-practice-to-an-nhais-system) section for more information.